distortednet/redditcontentinator/README.md

 Future features (hopefully):
- - filter by oc
  - filter by self
- - work on button, select, and input states

  Not possibru features:
  - filter by region - does not appear to be exposed in the api.